Circular cities 101: how do they work?

 Because of its location, the city has focused on water self-sufficiency through desalination, water reuse and rainwater collection.
 They also prioritise waste management, working hard to convert the city’s waste into energy.
 As a result, they have achieved one of the highest recycling rates in the world, and they aren’t stopping there.
 Through this circular model, the city hopes to reduce waste sent to landfill by 30% by 2030.

 In 2019, Copenhagen got on board publishing its Circular Copenhagen strategy.
-The initiative aims to make the city carbon-neutral by 2025 and fully circular by 2035.
+The initiative aims to make the European city carbon-neutral by 2025 and fully circular by 2035.

 To do this, they are focusing on urban planning and designs that are easy to disassemble and recycle.
 They are also introducing green procurement and sharing platforms, for example, bike sharing schemes, a circular construction hub and a textile recycling facility.